tanyanaheta/capstone-mmkg/README.md

 | Graph Objects                     | `graph/*`                                                    |
 | Stored Data                       | `data/*`                                                     |

+## Packages

+A yml file containing the conda environment used for this project can be found in the `conf` directory.

 ## Data Access

 Due to their large sizes, datasets are not included in this repo and should be downloaded locally.
 Instructions for each dataset are provided below: